-To create an outstanding podcast logo for your brand remember 5 key things:
+To create a podcast logo that will attract new audience and build you a great podcasting brand remember 5 key things:

 - Comply with requirements of main podcasting directories